kgolding/simple-smtpd/README.md

 ### JSON Output

-Each message is pritned to stdos as a JSON string terminated with a `\n`.
+Each message is printed to stdout as a JSON string terminated with a `\n`.
 ```
 {
 	"to": "email@domain.com",